 - Use a soft-bristled brush.
 Most manufacturers make brushes that are soft, medium or hard-bristled.
 Hard-bristled brushes are not good for your gums.
 Soft-bristled brushes are the better option.

 - Powered toothbrushes do a better job of cleaning the teeth and make brushing easier.
-This is also a good option for individuals whose motor skills are challenged.
+This also a good option for individuals whose motor skills are challenged.

 Toothbrushes should be replaced every three months or when they become worn, whichever comes first.